powsybl/powsybl-diagram/docs/single_line_diagrams/layout/cellDetector.md

 # Cell detection

-A `Cell` represents a connected subgraph of nodes that participate in a common purpose.\
+A `Cell` represents a connected subgraph of nodes that participate in a common purpose.

 The goal of the cell detection is to create these subgraphs that will then:

-* Structure the organisation of the busbar layout;
+* Structure the organization of the busbar layout;
 * Be displayed according to their types.

 ## Cell types